A Less Than Spectacular Music Career

 Independent small-time rock bands are the commandos of the performing arts.
 If you're not a completely self-contained self-sufficient unit, you won't survive.
 We handled our own auditions, bookings, transportation, and promotion.
 We repaired our own sound equipment.
 If anything broke down, and you couldln't fix it on the spot, you were SOL.

 The closest we ever got to the big time was a one-nighter at the Ice House in Pasadena.
 It had a reputation for being a hangout for record industry people, and was often the launching point for signed bands going on tour who had just released their first album.
-I recall that it was a good show, in spite of the fact that we didn't attract any industry support.
+I recall that it was a good show, in spite of the fact that we didn't attract any industry attention.

 Throughout my musical activites, I was hammering out a modest living as an advertising designer.
 I worked in various capacities, getting work from in-house, agency and freelance opportunities.
 Meanwhile I continued recording my songs in my makeshift homemade studio while trying to keep a band together to perform the material.
 I arrived at a practical conclusion.
 No one seemed to be willing to pay me to create music, but they were willing to pay me to design and produce ad material.
 I’ve been designing and producing advertising ever since.